A recipe for building an articulated, weighted and vibrating brush

 We live in a sea of noise, now more than ever and tomorrow more than today.
 This is the march of “progress”.
 The way we know empirically that there is ultra-high frequency noise present is when we are able to diminish it using various techniques.
 Its absence is audible for reasons discussed previously, but is palpable nevertheless.
 One should never assume that signal in any location in a system is impervious to noise.
 This is why when people ask me which device is most important I always answer, “All of them.”

 Our flagship stand-alone Super Enhanced Ground Plane Box, the Emerald, with its massive multilayered pure silver plate and Duelund cast silver capacitor has great potential to disarm noise throughout the system.
 It took a little time, however, to discover the best means of absorbing and delivering that noise to it to be dissipated as heat - which turned out not to be connecting the chassis of the component to it but by connecting the collector plates that we have invented that are designed to go on top of the component.
 Connecting the collector plates to the Emerald has been eye opening.
 We could certainly place them underneath the component, but it was important in this instance that the collector plate function as a vibration sink as well.
 To this end we have designed the PranaWire Annapurna Collector Platform.
 With the Annapurna, Everest and Meru Collector Platforms and our top mount Chakradar, K2 and Crown Chakra collector plates we have created a complete ecology of noise reduction that surrounds the system’s equipment top and bottom and brings its performance into entirely new territory.
+(Since this was first published we have tried taking a full sized platform and inverting it on top of the preamplifier with a set of fo.Q Hem-25 footer in between and the results were amazing.)

 The top is of thick, heavily damped polished brass and composite material.
 Inside is our Super Enhanced Collector Plate that is connected electrically to the top.
 The internal collector plate is surrounded by powerful noise absorbing materials.
 There is a binding post that connects the platform to the Emerald via a cable.
-The whole thing weighs 50 to 60 lbs.
-The Brass top and the internal Collector Plate function in concert to draw vast amounts of noise away from the component, while the massive brass top plate decisively shunts vibrational energy away from the component.
+The whole thing weighs approximately 60 lbs.
+The Brass top and the internal Collector Plate function in concert to draw vast amounts of noise away from the component, while the massive tuned brass top plate decisively shunts vibrational energy away from the component.
 (We recommend the use of fo.Q HEM-25 footers between the Collector/Platform and the component for enhanced performance.)

 Meru Collector Platform